apg/sigusr2.net/src/now.md

 ambitious compared to my interest level.
 I fear this new idea will have the same fate...

+Doing my best to get better at sketching, write down more of my thoughts, take more photos, and compile "social media" into a singular place... here.

 ## Now-ish

 2024 sparked an obsession with linocut.
 Still hoping to carve and print